 The terms of a divorce settlement or family law agreement are not optional — they are legal binding obligations.
 The last thing you might want to do is return to court, but when an ex fails to pay child support, spousal maintenance or interferes with visitation rights, an enforcement action might provide a remedy.

 At the Law Offices of John A. Guthrie, our Pleasanton and Danville-based attorneys protect and assert the rights of our clients in matters pertaining to child support, spousal maintenance (alimony), the division of marital property and parenting plans.
 Your ex-spouse cannot simply ignore the terms of a divorce decree.

 Has it been months since you received a child support or spousal maintenance payment?
 Has your ex-spouse refused court-ordered visitation rights?
 Our enforcement action lawyers have the resources and experience needed to go to court to force compliance with the terms of your divorce.

 We represent clients in regard to the following enforcement actions:

 - Enforcement of visitation rights

-If illness or job loss has impacted your ability to stay current on child support payments it's essential that you involve an attorney in your case as soon as possible.
-Once you are reported to the California Child Support Services Department (CCSSD) you could have your wages garnished, your driver's license suspended, your assets seized, or be thrown in jail.
+If illness or job loss has impacted your ability to stay current on child support payments, it’s essential that you involve an attorney in your case as soon as possible.
+Once you are reported to the California Department of Child Support Services (CCSSD), you could have your wages garnished, your driver’s license suspended, your assets seized or be thrown in jail.